-(1) Assets
+1. Assets

 The assets to be managed in this discussion are loans and equities.
 Management will require the twin perspectives of "financial instruments" and "client companies."
-The loans and equities in bank portfolio are not invested with separate, individual decisions.
-Rather, they are generally controlled by the extent of the relationship with the "client companies".
+The loans and equities in the bank portfolio are not invested with separate, individual decisions.
+Rather, they are generally controlled by the extent of the relationship with the "client companies."

-Figure 10 categorizes the client companies of banks in terms of whether companies went public and whether bonds were issued.
-The banks generally have business relationship with companies in all four categories.
-And there are three forms that individual relationship taken: lending only, equity-holding only and both.
-The sensitivity management discussed in this paper observes the relationship between EDP and LS (Equation (16)) in the market for companies in Category 1), and then applies this relationship to companies in other categories as well.
-Therefore, the focus of management will be on companies in Category 1) for which information on equity prices and other factors can be observed in the market; management of companies in Categories 2)-4) will require separate estimation from such equity price and other available information.
+Table 8 categorizes the client companies of banks in terms of whether companies went public and whether bonds were issued.
+The banks generally have business relationships with companies in all four categories, and the individual relationship takes one of three forms: lending only, equity-holding only, or both.
+The sensitivity management discussed in this paper observes the relationship between EDP and LS (equation [16]) in the market for companies in category (1), and then applies this relationship to companies in other categories as well.
+Therefore, the focus of management will be on companies in category (1) for which information on equity prices and other factors can be observed in the market; management of companies in categories (2)-(4) will require separate estimation from such equity prices and other available information.